oracle/weblogic-azure/README.md

 ### WLS on AKS

-The offer provisions the following Azure resources and an Oracle WebLogic Server Enterprise Edition (WLS) with a domain, the Administration Server and a dynamic cluster set up.

-* The offer includes the choice of the following Oracle WebLogic Server container images
-    * Images from Oracle Container Registry (General or Patched images)
-       * OS: Oracle Linux or Red Hat Enterprise Linux
-       * JDK: Oracle JDK 8, or 11
-       * WLS version: 12.2.1.3, 12.2.1.4, 14.1.1.0
-       * You can specify any arbitrary docker image tag that is available from Oracle Container Registry.
-    * Images from your own Azure Container Registry.
-* Computing resources
-    * Azure Kubernetes Service cluster
-        * Dynamically created AKS cluster with
-           * Choice of Node count.
-           * Choice of Node size.
-           * Network plugin: Azure CNI.
-        * You can also bring your own AKS cluster
-    * An Azure Container Registry.
-You can also bring your own container registry.
-The registry is used to store the WLS and application image.
-* Network resources
-    * A virtual network and a subnet.
-You can also select to bring your own virtual network.
-    * Public IP addresses assigned to the managed load balancer and Azure Application Gateway, if selected.
-* Load Balancer
-    * An Azure Application Gateway if you select to enable it.
-You can upload TLS/SSL certificate or use the certificates stored in a key vault.
-Otherwise, assign a self-signed certificate to the application gateway.
-    * Load balancer services if you select to enable it.
-* Storage resources
-    * An Azure Storage Account and a file share named `weblogic` if you select to create Persistent Volume using Azure File share service.
-The mount point is `/shared`.
-* Monitoring resources
-    * Azure Container Insights and workspace for it if you select to enable Container insights.
-* Key software components
-    * Oracle WebLogic Server Enterprise Edition.
-Version as described in the selected base image.
-The `ORACLE_HOME` is `/u01/app/wls/install/oracle/middleware/oracle_home`.
-    * Oracle JDK.
-The version as described in the selected base image.
-The `JAVA_HOME` is `/u01/app/jdk/jdk-${version}`.
-    * A WLS domain with the Administration Server up configured based on the provided Administrator user name and credentials.
-The default domain name is `sample-domain1`, the domain path is `/u01/domains/sample-domain1/`.
-    * A dynamic cluster with Managed Servers running.
-The number of Managed Servers is specified by **Number of WebLogic Managed Server replicas**, and cluster size is specified by **Maximum dynamic cluster size**.
-    * TLS/SSL termination if you select to configure WebLogic Administration Console on HTTPS (Secure) port, with your own TLS/SSL certificate.
-The offer sets up the Administration Server with the provided identity key store and trust key store.
-The user also can upload the key stores directly or use key stores from Azure Key Vault.
-You have to configure the Custom DNS to make the HTTPS URL accessible.
-* Database connectivity
-    * The offer provides database connectivity using username/password or Azure passwordless database access.
-    * Username/password connections to existing Azure database for PostgreSQL, Oracle database, Azure SQL or MySQL.
-You can create data source connectivity to the database using connection string, database user name and password.
-For MySQL, the offer upgrades the built-in [Oracle WebLogic Server MySQL driver](https://aka.ms/wls-jdbc-drivers) with recent [MySQL Connector Java driver](https://mvnrepository.com/artifact/mysql/mysql-connector-java).
-The MySQL Connector Java driver is stored in `/u01/domains/preclasspath-libraries/` and loaded by setting the **PRE_CLASSPATH**.
-    * Passwordless connections to Azure database for PostgreSQL and MySQL.
-Passwordless connection requires PostgreSQL or MySQL instance with Azure Managed Identity connection enabled.
-The offer downloads [Azure Identity Extension Libraries](https://azuresdkdocs.blob.core.windows.net/$web/java/azure-identity-extensions/1.0.0/index.html) to `/u01/domains/azure-libraries/` and loads them to the WLS runtime by setting **PRE_CLASSPATH** and **CLASS_PATH**.
-The offer also assigns the managed identity that has access to the database.
-* Access URLs
-    * If you select to enable Application Gateway Ingress Controller:
-        * Access the cluster:
-            * The HTTP URLs is `http://<app-gateway-hostname>/<app-context-path>/`.
-            * If you enable Application Gateway with signed certificate and enable custom DNS, the HTTPS URLs is `https://<application-label>.<dns-zone-name>/<app-context-path>/`.
-            * If you enable Application Gateway with self-signed certificate, the HTTPS URLs is `https://<app-gateway-hostname>/<app-context-path>/`.
-        * Access the Administration Server:
-            * If you select to create ingress for the Administration Server, the HTTP URL is `http://<app-gateway-hostname>/console/`.
-            * If you select to create ingress for the Administration Server, enable Application Gateway with self-signed certificate and enable custom DNS, the HTTPs URL is `https://<admin-label>.<dns-zone-name>/console/`.
-    * If you select to enable Azure Load Balancer Service:
-        * Access the cluster:
-            * Configure the service name and port.
-            * The HTTP URLs is `http://<load-balancer-public-ip-for-cluster>:<port>/<app-context-path>/`.
-            * If you enable WLS TLS/SSL termination and enable custom DNS, the HTTPS URLs is `https://<application-label>.<dns-zone-name>:<port>/<app-context-path>/`.
-        * Access the Administration Server:
-            * Configure the service name and port.
-            * The HTTP URL to access the Administration Server is `http://<load-balancer-public-ip-for-admin-server>:<port>/console/`.
-            * If you enable WLS TLS/SSL termination and enable custom DNS, the HTTPs URL is `https://<admin-label>.<dns-zone-name>:<port>/console/`.
+The offer provisions an Oracle WebLogic Server Enterprise Edition (WLS) and supporting Azure resources.
+WLS is configured with a domain, the Administration Server and a dynamic cluster set up and running.

+- The offer includes the choice of the following WLS container images
+   - Images from Oracle Container Registry (OCR) (General or Patched images)
+      - OS: Oracle Linux or Red Hat Enterprise Linux
+      - JDK: Oracle JDK 8, or 11
+      - WLS version: 12.2.1.3, 12.2.1.4, 14.1.1.0
+      - You can specify any arbitrary docker image tag that is available from OCR.
+   - An image from your own Azure Container Registry.
+- Computing resources
+   - Azure Kubernetes Service cluster
+      - Dynamically created AKS cluster with
+         - Choice of Node count.
+         - Choice of Node size.
+         - Network plugin: Azure CNI.
+      - If desired, you can also deploy into a pre-existing AKS cluster.
+   - An Azure Container Registry.
+If desired, you can select a pre-existing Azure Container Registry.
+- Network resources
+   - A virtual network and a subnet.
+If desired, you can deploy into a pre-existing virtual network.
+   - Public IP addresses assigned to the managed load balancer and Azure Application Gateway, if selected.
+- Load Balancer
+   - Choice of Azure Application Gateway (agw) or standard load balancer service.
+With agw, you can upload TLS/SSL certificate, use a certificates stored in a key vault, or allow a self-signed certificate to be generated and installed.
+- Storage resources
+   - An Azure Storage Account and a file share named weblogic if you select to create Persistent Volume using Azure File share service.
+The mount point is /shared.
+- Monitoring resources
+   - If desired, Azure Container Insights and workspace.
+- Key software components
+   - Oracle WebLogic Server Enterprise Edition.
+The ORACLE_HOME is /u01/app/wls/install/oracle/middleware/oracle_home.
+   - This offer always deploys WLS using the 'Model in image' domain home source type.
+For more information, see the documentation from Oracle.
+   - WebLogic Kubernetes Operator
+   - Oracle JDK.
+The JAVA_HOME is /u01/app/jdk/jdk-${version}.
+   - A WLS domain with the Administration Server up configured based on the provided Administrator user name and credentials.
+The default domain name is sample-domain1, the domain path is /u01/domains/sample-domain1/.
+   - A dynamic cluster with Managed Servers running.
+The number of initial and maximum number of Managed Servers are configurable.
+- Database connectivity
+   - The offer provides database connectivity for PostgreSQL, Oracle database, Azure SQL, MySQL, or an arbitrary JDBC compliant database.
+   - Some database options support Azure Passwordless database connection.
+- Access URLs
+   - See the deployment outputs for access URLs.

 ## Examples

 To get details of how to run Oracle WebLogic Server on Azure Virtual Machines refer to the blog [WebLogic on Azure Virtual Machines Major Release Now Available](https://blogs.oracle.com/weblogicserver/weblogic-on-azure-virtual-machines-major-release-now-available).